formalsec/explode-js/bench/README.md

 ## A.2.
 Getting Started with Explode.js

 **Setup.**
-To setup the environment, load the Explode.js Docker image `explode-js_image.tar.gz`, with the following command:
+To setup the environment, load the Explode.js Docker image `explode-js_image.tar.gz`, with the following command in the root of the artifact:

 ```sh
 $ docker load < explode-js_image.tar.gz
 ```

 **Basic Testing.**
-To verify that the image is properly loaded and that the tool is running as expected, run Explode.js for the [TODO] example using the following command:
+To verify that the image is properly loaded and that the tool is running as expected, run Explode.js for the running example using the following command:

 ```sh
 $ docker run --rm -it explode-js bash